oracle-livelabs/goldengate/oci-ggs/extracts-replicats/extracts-replicats.md

-# Create and run the Extract and Replicat
+# Import data using Oracle Data Pump and create the Replicat

 ## Introduction